Hairlock/front-end-tools/README.md

 `gulp desktop`

-The first run on your machine will require around _16s_, this time is needed to tanspile the whole `.js` codebase and generate the cache file for `babel`.
+The first run on your machine will require around _16s_, this time is needed to transpile the whole `.js` codebase and generate the cache file for `babel`.

 After the first run the `watch` initialization time should take around _4.5s_